aaron-grau/curic/sql/projects/movie_buff/README.md

 hood.
 This is particularly useful for debugging.
 ActiveRecord also has a method `as_json` that provides the jsonified output of a query.

-ActiveRecord can join associations defined on the model.
+Also, remember that ActiveRecord can join associations defined on the model.
 We've gone ahead and defined associations for actors, castings, and movies for you.

 Have fun and good luck!